rchak007/AssociateProfitSplitterSmartContract/README.md

 # Smart Contracts

-Implemented 3 smart Contracts in Solidity using Remix IDE and Metamask to connect t Ganache.
+Implemented 3 smart Contracts in Solidity using Remix IDE and Metamask to connect and deploy/test with Ganache and Kovan Testnet.

 `AssociateProfitSplitter` smart contract